 Central diabetes insipidus

-These can include brain lesions resulting from head injuries, cancers, or brain surgery.
-Other body-wide conditions and infections can also trigger central diabetes insipidus.
+Other systemic, or body-wide, conditions and infections can also trigger central diabetes insipidus.

 Nephrogenic diabetes insipidus

-Secondary nephrogenic diabetes insipidus can have numerous causes, including:
+Nephrogenic diabetes insipidus can have numerous causes, including:

 - the release of an outlet tube obstruction from a kidney